McHughes288/sensortag-fpv/README.md

 * [EvoThings App](https://play.google.com/store/apps/details?id=com.evothings.evothingsviewer) - Mobile application used to connect with the SensorTag

 #### Optional
 These items are only required if your SensorTag does not have the original firmware on it.
-Please see the section called `Flashing SensorTag firmware` for more details.
+Please see the section called `Installing CCS and BLE-STACK` and `Flashing SensorTag firmware` for more details.
 * [SensorTag DevPack](http://www.ti.com/tool/CC-DEVPACK-DEBUG) - used for debugging and flashing firmware on the SensorTag
 * [Code Composer Studio (CCS) v7.4.0](http://www.ti.com/tool/CCSTUDIO) - Used to load and develop SensorTag firmware
 * [BLE-STACK v2.2.1](http://www.ti.com/tool/BLE-STACK-ARCHIVE) - Bluetooth low energy tools